codr7/lila/README.md

 ...
 42
 ```

+By default, [lila](https://github.com/codr7/lila) expects operations before arguments.
 Dot notation may be used to place operations between arguments, the receiver is passed as initial argument to the operation.

 ```
   + 35 7